evidence-dev/datasource-template/README.md

    }
    ```

-### Specify your connector's options
+### Specify any plugin options

 [`index.js`](./src/index.js) defines the type `ConnectorOptions`, and exports an `options` constant.

 `ConnectorOptions` should be typed to the expected configuration for your datasource (e.g. hostname, port, etc)

 `options` defines how your connector will be configured in the UI, see the [docs](https://docs.evidence.dev/plugins/create-source-plugin/), and/or taking a look at the [Evidence Postgres Connector](https://github.com/evidence-dev/evidence/blob/main/packages/datasources/postgres/index.cjs#L242).
-Technically, implementing this is optional, but it provides a much better user experience when your datasource is installed.

-### Choosing an interface
+### Modify the plugin code

+The plugin code is in [`src/index.js`](./src/index.js).

-Evidence accepts 2 different interfaces when using datasources, one is much easier to write, but is much less flexible.
+Evidence accepts 2 different interfaces when using datasources:
+1. File-based Interface: Each file in the user's source directory is processed by `getRunner`
+2. Advanced Interface: Files are not explcitly processed by `getRunner`, and instead the `processSource` function is implemented.

 > Note that [`lib.js`](./src/lib.js) has a stubbed `databaseTypeToEvidenceType`, which is helpful for building `ColumnTypes` more easily.

-#### Simple Interface
+#### File-based Interface

-For the simple interface, implement the `getRunner` function; which is a factory pattern for building a configured QueryRunner.
+For the file-based interface, modify the `getRunner` function; which is a factory pattern for building a configured QueryRunner.

-The sample plugin uses the simple interface.
+The sample plugin uses the file-based interface.

 Each query can either return an array of results, or an [async generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function*) if implementing cursor logic (this enables much larger datasets)

-#### Advanced Interface
+#### Advanced Interface (File-independent)

 For the advanced interface, implement the `processSource` function; which is an [async generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function*) returning tables directly.